 - You do not have the permissions needed to upgrade this Cloud Billing account to a paid account.
 You must be a Billing Administrator on the Cloud Billing account to upgrade the account.

 - This Cloud Billing account is already upgraded to a paid account.
+You can confirm the upgrade status of your Cloud Billing account by looking at the Billing Account Overview page.

 To confirm the upgrade status of your Cloud Billing account